netdata/learn/docs/agent/terms-of-use.md

 ### 5. Impersonation or unauthorized access:

 You may not impersonate another person or entity, or misrepresent your affiliation with a person or entity when using the Services;
-You may not use or attempt to use another’s account or personal information without authorization; and You may not attempt to gain unauthorized access to the Services, or the computer systems or networks connected to the Services, through hacking password mining or any other means.
+You may not use or attempt to use anotherâs account or personal information without authorization; and You may not attempt to gain unauthorized access to the Services, or the computer systems or networks connected to the Services, through hacking password mining or any other means.

 Human-readable summary of Sec 7: Play nice.
 Be yourself.
-Don’t break the law or be disruptive.
+Donât break the law or be disruptive.

 ## 8. DISCLAIMER OF WARRANTIES